PoCInnovation/Pool2025/P2P/day02/README.md

     - `name`: which corresponds to the name of your NFT collection.
     - `symbol`: which corresponds to the abbreviation of the name.
     - `_baseURI`: which correspond to the base link of the nft metadata (an IPFS link in our case).
-      - Set its value to the base CID of the metadata you have deployed previously.
-      The base URI of the metadata is a link like this `ipfs://QmVmTDg5sNBtt62r3ksQBKHVZK9mqJ4sH4Vyfgd6c3KDL9/`
+      - Set its value to the base CID of the metadata.
+(Ask me for the CID of the metadata i have already uploaded on IPFS) The base URI of the metadata is a link like this `ipfs://QmVmTDg5sNBtt62r3ksQBKHVZK9mqJ4sH4Vyfgd6c3KDL9/`

 - ### **Task2: Implement the link of the metadata**